 - If you know a US Coast Guard licensed captain and would like to assign this person to your vessel, have them create a Boatsetter captain's profile.
 This process is free and takes only 5-10 minutes.

-- You can captain your own vessel if you have a US Coast Guard captain's license and meet all qualifications.
-For more information about captaining your own vessel refer to this US Coast Guard literature or email us at email@example.com.
+You can captain your own vessel if you have a US Coast Guard captain's license and meet all qualifications.
+As the captain and owner of the vessel, you are limited to 6 passengers maximum.
+For more information about captaining your own vessel refer to this US Coast Guard literature or email us at firstname.lastname@example.org.

 Finding a captain